Node status outputs, among other information, cluster status variables.

 Nodes A and B may be started as usual and will join the cluster after the start.
 Node C becomes a "donor" and provides the transfer of the state to nodes A and B.

 All nodes are stopped as usual and the cluster is off.

-The problem now is how to initialize cluster and it is important that on a clean shutdown of searchd nodes write the number of the last executed transaction into the cluster directory grastate.dat file along with the
+The problem now is how to initialize the cluster.
+It's important that on a clean shutdown of searchd the nodes write the number of last executed transaction into the cluster directory grastate.dat file along with flag

-safe_to_bootstrap key.
-The node stopped last will have the
+safe_to_bootstrap.
+The node which was stopped last will have option

-It is important that this node should start first to form a cluster.
-To bootstrap, a cluster server should be started on this node with the --new-cluster command line key.
+It is important that this node starts first to form the cluster.
+To bootstrap a cluster the server should be started on this node with flag --new-cluster.
 On Linux you can also run

 manticore_new_cluster which will start Manticore in